 The Gold Rush cemetery is a fascinating place I was eager to visit.
 Its historical significance for me made this a must-see attraction.
 Located just off a gravel road on the outskirts of town, a shuttle service is available from town for a $5 fee each way.
 The cemetery has gained unexpected popularity, which I found surprising.
 I guess it is now on the radar of most of the cruise excursion tours.

-Lower Reid Falls
+A Must Do Visit in Skagway: Lower Reid Falls

-An Infamous History
+The Story of Soapy Smith: An Infamous Klondike History

 One of the most infamous figures buried here, Soapy Smith, was a gangster who ran a criminal empire in Skagway.
 Known for his swindles Soapy Smith’s reign in Skagway ended violently.
 On July 8, 1898, he was involved in a shootout with lawman Frank H. Reid.
 He and other town members had formed a vigilante committee to rid the town of Smith’s influence.
 The confrontation, known as the Shootout on Juneau Wharf, resulted in Smith’s death and Reid’s mortal wounding.